-From Paris to Dallas, the individuals who have lent their skills and talent play a specific and vital role in the mosaic that makes up the visual and tactical experience at Georgie by Curtis Stone.
+From Paris to Dallas, the individuals who have lent their skills and talent play a specific and vital role in the mosaic that makes up the visual and tactical experience at Georgie.
 Each component that makes up the entirety of the restaurant tells a unique story of the talented craftsmen in our community and beyond who contributed to the vision set out before them by GRT Architects and the owners at Georgie.

 Dallas Door Designs

 "A lot of detail and care went into creating the exterior for Georgie, including sliding doors, bi-folding windows, and shutters.
 I assisted the Stephan in choosing the antique glass that make up the door and windows facing Travis Street and each carefully selected component of the design works well together to make the restaurant beautiful." - Patrick Antognelli

 French photographer, Julien Drach admits his photos look very close to a painting, but it’s definitely a photo you see.
 It’s a print from a vintage polaroid and part of a photo series called "Still Life Polaroid" shot in his studio in Paris in 2017 at the famous artistic Saint Germain des Prés district, where he shared his friend Stephan Courseau originally discovered his artwork.
 I wanted to capture a sexy Parisian / Italian mood from the end to the ‘60 - ‘70 era, and the leaves of the plant give it a twist.